litestar-org/litestar/docs/tutorials/sqlalchemy/2-serialization-plugin.rst

     :linenos:
     :emphasize-lines: 11,76-77,82-83,88,90-91,98

-We've simply imported the plugin and added it to our app's plugins list, and now we can receive and return our SQLAlchemy data models directly to and from our handler.
+We have simply imported the plugin and added it to our app's plugins list, and now we can receive and return our SQLAlchemy data models directly to and from our handler.

-We've also been able to remove the ``TodoType`` and ``TodoCollectionType`` aliases, and the ``serialize_todo()`` function, making the implementation even more concise.
+We have also been able to remove the ``TodoType`` and ``TodoCollectionType`` aliases, and the ``serialize_todo()`` function, making the implementation even more concise.

 Compare handlers before and after Serialization Plugin
 ======================================================

-Once more, let's compare the sets of application handlers before and after our refactoring:
+Once more, let us compare the sets of application handlers before and after our refactoring:

 .. tab-set::